crownstone/website/business/06-asset-tracking.md

 {% include snippets/two-cols-text-img-begin%}

-### Crownstones are also able to scan for any Bluetooth LE device in a building.
+### Crownstones can track any Bluetooth LE device in a building.

-Attach off-the-shelf Bluetooth tags to assets, and Crownstones use Bluetooth mesh to communicate tag locations to a gateway.
-BLE asset tracking offers cost efficiency, enhanced security, scalability, and future-proofing.
+Attach off-the-shelf Bluetooth tags to assets, and Crownstones use Bluetooth mesh to communicate the location of those tags to a gateway providing **real-time visibility** into asset location.
+Asset tracking enables businesses to **streamline workflows**, **optimize resource allocation**, and make informed decisions, ultimately driving greater **productivity** and **profitability**.

 {% include snippets/two-cols-text-img-end img='/images/asset-tracking/technology.jpg' img-alt='technology' link-left='true' url='/business/asset-tracking#contact' link-text='Explore possibilities'%}